 The Company is 100% owned by Appirio Inc., a company incorporated in the United States.
 The Company's ultimate parent is Wipro Limited, a company incorporated in India.
 The results of the Company are consolidated to those of Wipro Limited.
+These consolidated financial statements are available from its registered office, Doddakannelli, Sarjapur Road, Bengaluru - 560 035, Karnataka, India.
 The Company's financial statements are available at the Companies Registration Office, Dublin 1.